hammerheim-game/hammerheim-rules/5-warbands.md

 ferocious golden-maned lion with jaws of steel and razor- sharp teeth.
 One of the Chimera’s attacks is a bite by the lion head.
-An opponent damaged by this attack suffers an additional -1 penalty to his armour save, for a total armour save penalty of -3 (-1 for the bite and -2 for Strength).
+An opponent damaged by this attack suffers an additional -1 penalty to his armor save, for a total armor save penalty of -3 (-1 for the bite and -2 for Strength).
 Will not Rout: The Chimera is far too greedy to abandon its hoard.
 It will automatically pass any Rout test or any other